browserengineering/book/book/graphics.md

 * Screen pixel density is much higher, and the total screen resolution is lower.
 * Power efficiency is much more important, because the device runs on a battery, while at the same time the CPU and memory are significantly slower and less capable.
-As a a result, it becomes more important to take advantage of GPU hardware on these devices, as well as an even greater focus on performance than usual.
+As a result, it becomes more important to take advantage of GPU hardware on these devices, as well as an even greater focus on performance than usual.